(last updated 10/31/25, 10:38 pm – THE BRACKET SHOULD BE SET…if the AHSAA’s stance on Region 4 holds)

 – This is all based on a few factors: A) Region record, B) strength of region record to that point, C) non-region record, which is only used for tiebreak purposes, and D) our own opinion.
 Most teams will be placed based on their region record at that point, but sometimes we may make a change based on our opinion of what we believe will happen in the future.
 When we do give our opinion or our own projections, we will note that.

-– When it comes to non-region wins and tiebreakers, the most important thing to remember is – the quality of the opponents defeated in non-region wins means more than the quantity of non-region wins your team has.
+– When it comes to non-region wins and tiebreakers, the most important thing to remember is – the quality of non-region wins means more than the quantity of non-region wins.
 For instance, Team A with a 1-2 non-region record can be ahead of Team B with a 3-0 non-region record if the one team that Team A beat has more wins than the 3 teams combined that Team B defeated.

 – It’s also important to note that a team can’t lose a tiebreaker, only win it.
 For instance, if three teams beat each other within the season to cause a 3-way tie, and it goes to non-region wins or some other tiebreaker where one team is clearly out of the running to win it, then that doesn’t mean they are out of the running if there are more playoff spots to get.
 Teams with bad records are rewarded for their region wins just like teams with good records are punished for their region losses.